 Things to do Near the City of Cottonwood

-There are tons of things to do by the heart of the Verde Valley.
+There are tons of things to do in the heart of the Verde Valley.

 Arizona Copper Art Museum